 Margit Berman (PhD 2006).
 Faculty, Dartmouth Medical School-Psychiatry

 Theresa Glaser (PhD 2006).
 Faculty, Normandale Community College

 Michael Steger (PhD 2005).
 Faculty, Colorado State University

 Jason Steward (PhD 2005).
-Clinical Psychologist and Director of Training, Orlando VA Medical Center
+Director of Psychology Postdoctoral Fellowship Training, Portland VA Medical Center

 Ty Tashiro (PhD 2004).
 Book author, speaker, writer for Discovery Fit and Health